dmn8green/SOC-LED-FW-SW/doc/SWDesign.md

 ### Station Controller Software

-* This is an embedded C application developed using the ESP32 IDF development kit.
-FreeRTOS is commonly incorporated into ESP32 designs, and is used here as a low level operating system.
+* This is an embedded C++ application using the ESP32 IDF development tools

-* FreeRTOS Threads
+* FreeRTOS is commonly incorporated into ESP32 designs, and is used here as an operating system.
+FreeRTOS Threads:

   * LED Threads (2)
     * Thread affinity used to keep these two threads on a single controller